Research Associates Program

-The Center is committed to supporting engaged, critical feminist scholarship and values diversity in terms of background, experience, geography, discipline, perspective, and practice.
+The Center is committed to supporting engaged, intersectional feminist scholarship and values diversity in terms of background, experience, geography, discipline, perspective, and practice.
 To that end, activists, practitioners, artists, and independent and affiliated scholars (including graduate students in the later stages of their degree) are encouraged to apply.
-Applicants’ work may be situated within and informed by the expansive fields of women’s and gender studies, feminist studies, or queer and trans studies, as well as specialist and emerging areas of inquiry and community-based or creative forms of knowledge production and circulation.
+Applicants’ work should be situated within and informed by the expansive fields of women’s and gender studies, feminist studies, or queer and trans studies.
+We welcome projects engaging with specialist and emerging areas of inquiry, as well as community-based or creative forms of knowledge production and circulation.
 Associateships are best suited to scholars who will benefit from pursuing their projects at the work-home of the Center.
-Local (to the Five College area), non-local U.S.-based, and international applicants are welcome.
+Local (to the Five College area), non-local U.S.-based, and international applicants are invited to apply.

 Click through the below links to learn more about:

-Applicants should complete an online application, which involves making an account with Interfolio.
-They should be prepared to provide the following information via the online form:
+Applicants must complete an online application, which involves making an account with Interfolio.
+Be prepared to provide the following information via the online form:

-Desired length of residency (Fall 2022 semester, spring 2023 semester, or full academic year)
+- Desired time of residency (Fall 2023 semester, spring 2024 semester, or full academic year)

-An explanation of sources of funding (grants, fellowships, self, etc) and whether funding is confirmed or applications are in-progress
+- An explanation of sources of funding (grants, fellowships, self, etc) and whether funding is confirmed or applications are in-progress

-- For scholars whose research involves collection of data from human subjects (via orgal histories, interviews, questions, surveys, etc), please indicate whether the project has been approved by an appropriate ethics committee
+- For scholars whose research involves collection of data from human subjects (via oral histories, interviews, questions, surveys, etc), please indicate whether the project has been approved by an appropriate ethics committee

-For J-1 Exchange Visitors, whether the English proficiency requirement for a U.S. visa will be met (documentation from an English language
+- how the English proficiency requirement for a U.S. visa will be met (documentation from an English language

-- Any additional information that the selection committee should know
+- Any additional information the Selection Committee should know.

 Applicants will also be asked to upload two PDF documents: 1) a curriculum vitae and 2) a project proposal of up to three pages in length, single spaced.
 The project proposal should describe:

-the project’s contribution to and significance in the fields of Women and Genders Studies, Feminist, and/or Queer and Trans Studies.
+- the project’s contribution to and significance in the fields of Women's and Gender Studies, Feminist Studies, and/or Queer and Trans Studies;

-how undertaking the project for a semester/academic year at the Center would be of value.
-Applicants might consider access to museum/archival resources, specific networks and interactions with Five College scholars and collaborators, having dedicated space, time, and community, etc.
+- how undertaking the project while in residence at the Center would benefit your project and broader scholarship.
+Applicants might consider engagement with museum/archival resources, interactions with specific local networks of Five College scholars and collaborators, having dedicated space, time, and community, etc.